Toxic Substances Control Act of 1976: Technological innovation and TSCA reform

-Other groups concerned with TSCA's lack of efficacy include the Physicians for Social Responsibility, the U.S. Public Interest Research Group, the Environmental Defense Fund, the Lung Cancer Alliance and the Asbestos Disease Awareness Organization representing more than 11 million people nationwide.
-These diverse groups, under the umbrella of the National Resources Defense Council however are displeased with the new draft bill written by deceased Senator Lautenberg in May 2013.
-The group is calling for greater oversight and reporting of health hazards of chemicals contained in everyday products.
+Other groups concerned with TSCA's lack of efficacy include the Physicians for Social Responsibility, the U.S. Public Interest Research Group, the Environmental Defense Fund, the Lung Cancer Alliance and the Asbestos Disease Awareness Organization, representing more than 11 million people nationwide.
+These diverse groups, under the umbrella of the Natural Resources Defense Council however, were displeased with the new draft bill written by deceased Senator Lautenberg in May 2013.
+The groups were calling for greater oversight and reporting of health hazards of chemicals contained in everyday products.